ShortlistShortlistedRemoved from shortlist 242

 The following charts are provided to give you an idea of how some of the key specs of the Predator 3500 compare to inverter generators of similar power (between 2500 and 3500 W).

-- Since the generator weighs in at a dry weight of 102 lbs, the Predator 3500 belongs in the expected weight range for inverters which can produce between 2500 and 3500 rated watts.
+- Considering its dry weight of 102 pounds, the Predator 3500 is one of the heavier inverter generators producing between 2500 and 3500 running watts.
 Regarding dry weight, one of the champions in the same power range is the Pulsar PGD40iSCO, with a dry weight of only 46 lbs.

 - With a lowest possible noise of 56 dBA, this inverter generator places itself amongst the more quiet of the products delivering similar power.
 For those who are looking for a less noisy device, we suggest the Honda EU3000iS.
 With just 50 dBA, it is one of the most quiet devices in this power range.